 Since 1997, Women & Their Work has been committed to expanding the discourse about contemporary art.
 For each exhibition, a writer commissioned by Women & Their Work examines the work on exhibit and writes a critical essay, which is then published in a color brochure.
 These brochures are invaluable for the artists and the community.

 In addition, Women & Their Work has served as a fiscal agent for more than two hundred artists to allow them to obtain financial support for their projects.

 Board of Directors

-Anastasia Colombo, Ann Daughety, Virginia Fleck, Laura Garanzuay, Judy Gordon, Frances Jones, Yuliya Lanina, Jardine Libaire, Tobin Levy, Sarah Luna, Silke Morin, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, Betty Trent, and Liz Young.
+Ann Daughety, Virginia Fleck, Laura Garanzuay, Judy Gordon, Frances Jones, Yuliya Lanina, Jardine Libaire, Tobin Levy, Sarah Luna, Silke Morin, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, and Betty Trent.